rparnas/ry-docs/configuration-guide.md

 # Configuration Guide

 ## Purpose
 The purpose of this document is a step-by-step setup guide for software development machines.
-In contrast to hard drive images, a guide allows each team member to understand how their machine and IDEs work, preventing the emergence of configuration "black boxes".
-It also allows each member to customize things as they go.
+In contrast to hard drive images, a guide allows each user to understand how their machine and IDEs work, preventing the emergence of configuration "black boxes".
+It also allows each user to customize things as they go.

-## OSX: Git Setup
-* Set git global settings.
-  * Run `git config --global user.name "<Full Name>"`.
-  * Run `git config --global user.email "<Email>"`.
-* Create an ssh key for github.
-  * `ssh-keygen -t rsa -C "<Email>`
-  * `eval "$(ssh-agent -s)"`
-  * `ssh-add`

-## Windows: OS Setup
+## Windows Setup
-This is valid for Windows 7, 8, 8.1 or 10.

 ### Create a Windows Install Disk
 * Obtain a windows setup iso file and a USB thumb drive.